jcksnvllxr80/weather-station/README.md

 ```

+---

+## For testing chunks of code on the ESP32-C3-Mini

-### Use Thonny to write the following code to ESP32-C3-Mini
+Use Thonny to write some code to ESP32-C3-Mini: example below where i was testing the temp sensor.

 ```python
 # 1-wire DS18B20